Last updated on October 28th, 2021 at 01:38 pm

 Media Type: Newspaper

 MBFC Credibility Rating: MEDIUM CREDIBILITY

 The Mirror or The Daily Mirror is a British Tabloid founded by Alfred Harmsworth (Lord Northcliffe) in 1903.
-Originally, the main audience was women.
-It was described as a newspaper for gentlewomen; however, it was not successful; therefore, it moved to a broader focus.
+Originally, the primary audience was women.
+It was described as a newspaper for gentlewomen; however, it was unsuccessful; therefore, it moved to a broader focus.
 Its new editor Hamilton Fyfe converted the paper into a photo-rich format using photojournalism.
 The paper’s next owner was Alfred Harmsworth’s brother Harold Sidney Harmsworth, 1st Viscount Rothermere, who is also known to be an admirer of Mussolini and supporter of Nazi Germany.

 In 1935, Lord Rothermere sold his shares in the newspaper to H. G. Bartholomew and Hugh Cudlipp, with the paper becoming a left-wing working-class newspaper.
 In 1951, Cecil King replaced Bartholomew as chairman; however, he was sacked in 1968, when he began using the newspaper to attack the head of the Labour Party, Harold Wilson.
 Currently, Reach plc is the owner, and Alison Phillips is the current Editor.

 The Daily Mirror uses pictures as the main feature of the story, with the pages mainly covered by photographs.
 However, they are also known to use fake photographs, which caused its editor Piers Morgan to resign.
 The Guardian has also revealed that The Daily Mirror used a misleading stock photo that misrepresented the story.